 Meg: I’ll agree with Christine that a lack of familiarity with the publication is the most common.
 Another is presenting a story as something you’re dying to write, rather than as something our reader would be dying to read.
 Successful pitchers don’t lead with their own desires or credentials.
 Instead, they focus on what’s amazing about a story and how the story would fit into what the publication is trying to do.

-David G: — Not knowing the outlet (i.e. pitching us technology stories, which we almost never cover)
+– Not knowing the outlet (i.e., pitching us technology stories, which we almost never cover).

-— Pitching the same stories everyone else is pitching (i.e. Science, Nature, etc)
+– Pitching the same stories everyone else is pitching (i.e., [studies from] Science, Nature, etc.).

 Adam: Ooh, can I add one more tiny pet peeve?
 When a pitch consists solely of a writer saying, “Hey, did you see this?
 Might be worth a piece.”
 And then copies in a URL.

-David C, one of the mistakes I often see — and I bet everyone else does, too — is a writer pitching a story from Tuesday’s Science Times.
+David C., one of the mistakes I often see—and I bet everyone else does, too—is a writer pitching a story from Tuesday’s Science Times.
 I tend to get these pitches on Thursday.
-Do they think I don’t read the NYT?
+Do they think I don’t read The New York Times?
 Or that I forgot the story within two days?

 Adam, I love the relationship image.
 We want to be taken seriously, loved for who we really are!

 As for how to tell a story from a subject, I hope any journalism professors out there invest some more time in teaching this distinction.
-Better to learn from a classroom, workshop, conference or TON website than to learn from years of failed pitches.
+Better to learn from a classroom, workshop, conference, or the TON website than to learn from years of failed pitches.

 Robin: It’s not pitches that induce aversion to a writer; it’s the quality of their writing and rewriting afterward, for me.
 Some writers send extremely weak pitches such as Adam described, but I’m still willing to work with the writer on those pitches at times, because I know they will do a good job in focusing/finding the story, and in writing and rewriting.